haifengliu/azrefresh/mooncake/virtual-machines-sharepoint-farm-config-azure-preview.md

 #SharePoint Server Farm Configuration Details#

-SharePoint Server Farm is a feature of the Windows Azure Preview Portal that automatically creates a pre-configured SharePoint Server 2013 farm for you.
+SharePoint Server Farm is a feature of the Windows Azure Portal that automatically creates a pre-configured SharePoint Server 2013 farm for you.
 There are two farm configurations:

 - Basic
 - High-availability